Nashville-Public-Library/bedework-guide/docs/add-events/topical-areas.md

 -	Select your location if the event is at your branch OR if the event is off-site, but sponsored by your branch.
 -	Do not select a location if your branch didn’t plan the event.
 - For online programs, add ‘Online’ tag.
 Also, add the branch/department location responsible for the event.
--	List the off-site location at the top of the description:
-  -	This event is at Bongo Java, Address, City, Zip.

-> Books and Brews
-> Saturday, Sep 30
-> 11:00 AM
-> Join us for book discussions at Black Abbey Brewery, 2952 Sidco Dr, Nashville.
-Blah blah blah, description.`

 ## Browse by Topic
 Select the appropriate topic.
 If there is not a topic that is appropriate, you can email Web Services with suggestions.
 We add / edit topics periodically.
   -	Arts & Crafts
       -	Applies to all programs where arts or crafts will be made.
-Can also tag STEAM or Studio as appropriate.
   -	Computer Classes
       - DO use for:
         -	Adult learning classes involving computers--Microsoft Word, Excel, PowerPoint, etc.
         -	eBook demo/learning classes.
         -	Classes on using library databases and other resources.
       -	Do NOT use for:
         -	Jobs Lab
         -	Studio NPL Maker programs.
         -	Gaming events like--Wii, XBox, etc.
         -	Programs that involve some technology, but where technology is not the central point of the program.
   -	Music
       -	Use for concerts, performances, discussions about music, listening events, lectures on music topics, films with a musical focus  (e.g., Dreamgirls), and musical instructional programs.
       -	DO NOT use for Dance or theater programs unless they have a specific music component that is a focus of the program: “Nashville Ballet performs Stravinsky’s Firebird Suite”
   -	Story Time
       - Story Time only applies to traditional programs involving stories being read to children (infants, toddlers, preschool) accompanied by their parents.
 Does not include school-age learning, crafting or literature programs.
   - Studio and STEAM - Only use one or the other.
 Do not tag an event with both tags.
-      -	If event is tagged Studio, do not tag STEAM.
-It is implied that it is STEAM.
-      -	If event is tagged STEAM, do not tag Studio.

 ##	Browse by Series
 - Choose the series.
 Tags are used to create curated lists of events--for both internal and external use--so it should be obvious why any given event comes up when you select one of the series tags.